Does iced coffee or cold brew go bad?

 After that week is up, it'll be stale and you won't want to drink it anyways.
 So after a week, throw it out (rest in peace).
 With how good it is, though, it won't last that long anyway.

-The most important tip: Do not store it in room temperature.
-I cannot stress enough how important it is to keep it refrigerated.
+The most important tip: Do NOT store it at room temperature—it's got to stay refrigerated, people.
 For even better results, keep your pitcher covered.

-Also make sure to make your cold brew with fresh coffee grounds — while grounds don't necessarily go bad, but it's best to drink it within a few weeks.
+Also make sure to make your cold brew with fresh coffee grounds—grounds don't necessarily go bad, but it's best to drink it within a few weeks.
 Coffee grounds stay fresher longer than brewed coffee.